London to Amsterdam Cycle Challenge

 Departing at 11.00pm and arriving at 7.30am, everyone will be in 4-Berth en-suite cabins.

-Due to group size, single cabins not available, but if you wish to book a single cabin you can via the Stena Line website, you will need to cover the cost.
+Due to group size, single cabins are not available, but if you wish to book a single cabin, you can via the Stena Line website; you will need to cover the cost.

 ________________________________